What is an Extrajudicial Sanction?

 Who can participate in the EJS program?

-If you are between the ages of 12 and 17 inclusive, you may be eligible for participation in the EJS program at COSP.
+If you are between the ages of 12 and 17 inclusive, live in Hastings or Prince Edward Counties, you may be eligible for participation in the EJS program at COSP.

 - EJS are available for certain offences.